 I'm a Biomechanical Engineering graduate specializing in Mechatronics at Stanford, driven by the challenge of designing intelligent systems that work in harmony with the human body.
 My work spans computational modeling, hardware prototyping, and human movement science.

-From medical device innovation to sensor-integrated robotics, I pursue projects that demand rigorous engineering analysis alongside creative problem-solving — always centered on the human impact.
+From medical device innovation to wearable assistive technology, I pursue projects that demand rigorous engineering analysis alongside creative problem-solving — always centered on human impact.

 Skills